keijiro/Skinner/README.md

 Compatibility
 -------------

-At the moment *Skinner* is only tested on Windows, macOS, and iOS (metal).
+At the moment *Skinner* is only tested on Windows, macOS and iOS (metal).
 Possibly it runs on PS4 and Xboxone, but not sure about GLES3 and WebGL.

 License